joshuajnoble/ofxKinectCommonBridge/README.md

 Gestures, Face-Tracking, and the Voice API are all on their way.

 As of yet 32bit only and, as this is leveraging the Kinect for Windows library, Windows only.

+Download the Kinect For Windows SDK at http://www.microsoft.com/en-us/kinectforwindows/ and have fun